NCCA/Lectures/ADA/slides.md

 ## Which Language should I choose?

 - Programming languages are tools, choose the one best suited to the job.
-- These slides are written in Javascript and HTML
+- These slides are written in Javascript and HTML.
-- The demos are written in C++ and converted to WebAssembly using a tool called emscipten
+- The demos are written in C++ and converted to WebAssembly using a tool called emscipten.
-- I use at least 5 programming languages on a regular basis
+- I use at least 5 programming languages on a regular basis.

 --